shoelace-style/shoelace/docs/components/dropdown.md

 Dropdowns expose additional content that "drops down" in a panel.

 Dropdowns consist of a trigger and a panel.
-Activating the trigger will open the panel and interacting outside of the panel will close it.
+By default, activating the trigger will expose the panel and interacting outside of the panel will close it.

 Dropdowns are designed to work well with [menus](/components/menu.md) to provide a list of options the user can select from.
 However, dropdowns can also be used in lower-level applications (e.g. [color picker](/components/color-picker.md) and [select](/components/select.md)).
 The API gives you complete control over showing, hiding, and positioning the panel.